mbarulli/mbarulli.github.io/index.md

 We decided to test this approach on a very sensitive problem: managing and storing passwords!
 And we built an online password manager that proves you can build a web application that knows nothing about its users and their data: Clipperz.

+## Earlier ...
+After my graduation in computer science at University of Bologna (Italy), I started in 1995 as a researcher in parallel computing and numerical analysis, first at my alma mater and then at Loughbourough University (UK).
+In 1996 I became the first employees of the Italian branch of MCI Worldcom in Milan.
+It was great to be part of the startup process: from just the country manager and myself to more than 200 people, from a small apartment to brand new offices and a huge data center.

+In 1998 I co-founded [eXtrapola](https://www.extrapola.com), an online media monitoring service provider.
+I’ve been the CEO of eXtrapola for 7 years leading its growth, designing products, raising money, selecting and hiring people, building the engineering team, …

 ## Founder at [Clipperz.is](https://clipperz.is)
 Clipperz was born out of the idea that people should have complete and exclusive ownership of their data.
 Web applications are extremely convenient and effective, but this is not a good reason to give up privacy, security and ultimately freedom.
 Unfortunately today you have no choice, but trust web application providers and hope they act properly.